Skip to content

 The Border Commute

-If you rent in Spain and work in Gibraltar, you'll cross the border daily.
-Here's the reality:
+If you rent in Spain and work in Gibraltar, you will cross the border daily.
+Here is the practical reality:

 • Normal crossing time: 10 to 20 minutes on foot, 15 to 45 minutes by car

-• Bad days: Border delays of 1 to 2 hours happen periodically due to customs checks, political tensions, or technical issues
+• Difficult days: delays of 1 to 2 hours occur periodically due to customs activity or other factors

-• On foot: Faster and more predictable, typically 5 to 15 minutes
+• On foot: faster and more predictable, typically 5 to 15 minutes from La Linea town centre

 Legal Protections for Tenants